AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

 Product profiles are permission presets that product admins can assign to users within an organization.
 If you create a product profile and assign an Experience Cloud user to that product profile, they inherit the permission items contained in the product profile.

-See [Manage product profiles for enterprise users](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in the Enterprise user guide for general information on product profiles.
+For general information about product profiles, including creating product profiles and assigning users,  see [Manage product profiles for enterprise users](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in the Enterprise user guide.

 ## Product profile admins